Archangel Gabriel

 • Visual memory.
 Paintings, icons, and church decoration preserved Gabriel for readers who knew the story before they knew the citations.

-That church memory explains why Gabriel feels familiar even to readers who have not opened Daniel or Luke recently.
+That church memory explains why Gabriel feels familiar even to readers who have not opened the biblical angel accounts in Daniel or Luke recently.

 Scripture gave the core event.
 Devotion made it inhabitable for ordinary believers.